Cuba entry requirements for Hong Kong passport holders

 |---|---|

-| eVisa (single entry)Mandatory for Hong Kong passport holders; apply online before travel. | ~$85 USD (approx. 660 HKD) |
+| eVisa (single entry)Mandatory for Hong Kong passport holders.
+Apply online before travel. | ~$85 USD (approx. 660 HKD) |

-| Tourist card (if arriving without eVisa)Available at some airports, but eVisa is recommended. | ~$50 USD (approx. 390 HKD) |
+| Tourist card (if applicable at airport)Some airlines sell tourist cards on board; eVisa is the standard for HK. | ~$50 USD (approx. 390 HKD) |

 Common reasons for entry denial